tavinus/pdfScale/README.md

              Use twice for even more information
  -h          Print this help to screen and exits
  -V          Prints version to screen and exits
+ -i          Use imagemagick to get page size,
+             instead of cat + grep method
- -i          Use imagemagick to get page size, defaults false -s <factor> Changes the scaling factor, defaults to 0.95
+ -s <factor> Changes the scaling factor, defaults to 0.95
              MUST be a number bigger than zero.
              Eg. -s 0.8 for 80% of the original size